googleapis/api-linter/docs/rules/0121/no-mutable-cycles.md

   - /0121/no-mutable-cycles
 ---

-# Resource must support get
+# Resources must not form a resource reference cycle

 This rule enforces that resources do not create reference cycles of mutable references as mandated in [AIP-121][].